flast101/padding-oracle-attack-explained/index.md

 Let N bytes be the size of a block.
 If M bytes are missing in the last block, then we will add the character ‘0xM’ M times at the end of the block.

 Here, we want to write a function which takes as input clear text in binary and which returns a boolean validating or invalidating the fact that the fact that this text is indeed a text with a padding in accordance with PKCS7.
 The function is exposed in the code which follows under the name **_pkcs7_padding_**.
-It determines whether the input data (unencrypted text) may or may not meet PKCS7 requirements.
+It determines whether the input data may or may not meet PKCS7 requirements.

 ```python
 def pkcs7_padding(data):